Table of Contents

 - California’s leadership in medical cannabis access and regulation.

-X. Conventional Healthcare Situation
+X. Cannabis in Conventional Healthcare

 - FDA-approved cannabis-based medications (Marinol, Sativex, Epidiolex).